Note: Most medications are not strictly vegan.

-- Animal testing – Just about all medicine is required to be tested on animals currently.
+- Animal testing – Just about all medicine is required to be tested on animals currently (even toothpaste).
 For example, Tylenol tests on animals.

 - Clearly non-vegan ingredients – Gelatin is common in soft gel cough medications (not syrups), and honey is fairly common in cold medication.

 - Glycerin – While glycerin can be vegan, it’s not usually clearly labelled on cough medicine if it’s from a vegetable or animal source.